 Question: How many times should you update your home decor each year?

 Answer: Updating your seasonal decor is entirely up to you!
 Consider which seasons or holidays are your favorite.
-Some people prefer to change up decor with the season, and some like to include minor updates during their preferred holidays.
+Some people prefer to change decor with the season, and some like to include minor updates during their preferred holidays.

 Question: If I don’t have a closet to store seasonal decor, how can I maintain seasonal upholstery swaps?